 For more information on this route or to print out the most up to date addenda for these maps please click here.

-A customer from Seaside,CA 6/29/10
+A customer from Seaside,CA on 6/29/10

 We have used your maps many times and have found them to be excellent.
 The historical information is appreciated.
 The information regarding camping, lodging, bike shops, food, topography, etc. make these maps very important for bicycle travel.

-Reviewed by: Keith Drury 7/1/10
+Keith Drury on 7/1/10

 The arrangement of information on these maps is much superior to the GDR maps... designed for easy folding in one square for riding with all data for the day in one place... nice job!